-3.1.4.
-Dropping or spraying
+- 3.1.4.
+Dropping or spraying - 3.1.4.1.

-- 3.1.4.1.
 Nothing shall be dropped or sprayed from an aircraft in flight except under conditions prescribed by the appropriate authority and as indicated by relevant information, advice and/or clearance from the appropriate air traffic services unit. - 3.1.5.
 Towing - 3.1.5.1.
-No aircraft or other object shall be towed by an aircraft, except in accordance with requirements prescribed by the appropriate authority and as indicated by relevant information, advice and/or clearance from the appropriate air traffic services unit. - 3.1.6.
+No aircraft or other object shall be towed by an aircraft, except in accordance with requirements prescribed by the appropriate authority and as indicated by relevant information, advice and/or clearance from the appropriate air traffic services unit.

+3.1.6.
 Parachute descents

-- 3.1.6.1.
-Parachute descents, other than emergency descents, shall not be made except under conditions prescribed by the appropriate authority and as indicated by relevant information, advice and/or clearance from the appropriate air traffic services unit. - 3.1.7.
-Acrobatic flight - 3.1.7.1.
-No aircraft shall be flown acrobatically except under conditions prescribed by the appropriate authority and as indicated by relevant information, advice and/or clearance from the appropriate air traffic services unit. - 3.1.8.
-Formation flights - 3.1.8.1.
+3.1.6.1.
+Parachute descents, other than emergency descents, shall not be made except under conditions prescribed by the appropriate authority and as indicated by relevant information, advice and/or clearance from the appropriate air traffic services unit.

+3.1.7.
+Acrobatic flight

+3.1.7.1.
+No aircraft shall be flown acrobatically except under conditions prescribed by the appropriate authority and as indicated by relevant information, advice and/or clearance from the appropriate air traffic services unit.

+3.1.8.
+Formation flights

+- 3.1.8.1.
 Aircraft shall not be flown in formation except by pre-arrangement among the pilots-in- command of the aircraft taking part in the flight and, for formation flight in controlled airspace, in accordance with the conditions prescribed by the appropriate ATS authority(ies).
-These conditions shall include the following: - a) the formation operates as a single aircraft with regard to navigation and position reporting; - b) separation between aircraft in the flight shall be the responsibility of the flight leader and the pilots-in-command of the other aircraft in the flight and shall include periods of transition when aircraft are manoeuvring to attain their own separation within the formation and during join-up and breakaway; and - a distance not exceeding 1 km (0.5 NM) laterally and longitudinally and 30 m (100 ft) vertically from the flight leader shall be maintained by each aircraft. - 3.1.9.
-Remotely piloted aircraft - 3.1.9.1.
-A remotely piloted aircraft shall be operated in such a manner as to minimise hazards to persons, property or other aircraft and in accordance with the conditions specified in Appendix 4. - 3.1.10.
-Unmanned free balloons - 3.1.10.1.
-An unmanned free balloon shall be operated in such a manner as to minimise hazards to persons, property or other aircraft and in accordance with the conditions specified in Appendix 5. - 3.1.11.
-Prohibited areas and restricted areas - 3.1.11.1.
-Aircraft shall not be flown in a prohibited area, or in a restricted area, the particulars of which have been duly published, except in accordance with the conditions of the restrictions or by permission of the State over whose territory the areas are established.
+These conditions shall include the following: - a) the formation operates as a single aircraft with regard to navigation and position reporting; - separation between aircraft in the flight shall be the responsibility of the flight leader and the pilots-in-command of the other aircraft in the flight and shall include periods of transition when aircraft are manoeuvring to attain their own separation within the formation and during join-up and breakaway; and - a distance not exceeding 1 km (0.5 NM) laterally and longitudinally and 30 m (100 ft) vertically from the flight leader shall be maintained by each aircraft. - 3.1.8.2.
+Details of formation flights requirements and applications are established in CAD 2001, Chapter 3.